A geometric Elliott invariant and noncommutative rigidity of mapping tori: Main results and applications

 \begin{proof} By construction, $Y_\beta$ is isomorphic to $Y_\alpha$.
 The claim then follows directly from Proposition \ref{prop:either} and Theorem \ref{thm:lift}, noting that separation of traces is automatic for a Cantor set. \end{proof}

-We could rephrase Proposition \ref{prop:exgap} by saying that odometer-type Bunce-Deddens algebras satisfy the gap-labelling conjecture.
-On the other hand, this result could be viewed as clarifying the scope of applicability of the main theorem in \cite{benmat:magzero}.
-Indeed, having characterised which crossed products are involved, it is easy to prove that they satisfy the gap-labelling conjecture by a direct argument.
+This result could be viewed as clarifying the scope of applicability of the main theorem in \cite{benmat:mag}.
+Having characterised which crossed products are involved, it is easy to prove that the associated systems of the form $(\Omega,\Z^d,\beta)$ satisfy the gap-labelling conjecture by a direct argument.
+This is most likely well-known to experts, but we provide a brief argument here for completeness.

 \begin{prop} Equation \eqref{eq:gap} holds for the odometer system $(\Omega,\Z^d,\beta)$. \end{prop} \begin{proof} Since $\beta$ is defined as the ``limit'' of an action on each group $G_j$ (viewed as a discrete space), the crossed product $C^*$-algebra $C(\Omega)\rtimes \Z^d$ is easily seen to be isomorphic to an inductive limit of algebras $A_j= C(G_j)\rtimes \Z^d \cong C^*(\Z^d/\Gamma_j)\rtimes \Z^d$.
-We deduce a standard Morita equivalence between $A_j$ and $C^*(\Gamma_j)$, and it is routine to check that this Morita equivalence transports the dual trace on $A_j$ to the canonical tracial state on $C^*(\Gamma_j)\cong C(\mathbb{T}^d)$, scaled by a factor of $1/[\Z^d:\Gamma_j]$.
+We deduce a standard Morita equivalence between $A_j$ and $C^*(\Gamma_j)$, and it is routine to check that this Morita equivalence transports the dual trace on $A_j$ to the canonical tracial state on $C^*(\Gamma_j)\cong C(\mathbb{T}^d)$, scaled by a factor of $1/[\Z^d\colon\Gamma_j]$.
 It is well-known that this state takes integer values.
 As the Haar measure on $\Omega$ is induced by the unique invariant measures $\mu_j$ on each $G_j$, the equality \eqref{eq:gap} follows. \end{proof}

-Note that the integrality aspect of the previous proof holds as long as each $\Gamma_j$ is a torsion-free group satisfying the Baum--Connes conjecture \cite{valjens:misb}.
+Note that the integrality aspect of the previous proof holds as long as each $\Gamma_j$ is a torsion-free group satisfying the Baum--Connes conjecture (see for example \cite{valjens:misb}).
 Hence the equality \eqref{eq:gap} holds for generalised Bunce-Deddens algebras beyond the odometer type.

 The presence of a non-zero magnetic field is accompanied by the introduction of a $\Z^d$-cocycle determined by a skew-symmetric matrix $\Theta$, as discussed in Section \ref{sec:prelims}.
 Then Proposition \ref{prop:exgap} still holds, replacing the odometer $C^*$-algebras with a twisted analogue.
 More precisely, the $C^*$-algebra $A^\Theta$ is isomorphic to an inductive limit of algebras $A_j$, each of which is Morita equivalent to $C^*_\Theta(\Gamma_j)$, i.e. a higher dimensional noncommutative torus.